 - #GDPR, Insight, request for insight, encryption, secure mail, template, instructions

 The number of reports of breaches of the GDPR is steadily increasing.
 We can now see that more than 5.000 reports in DK took place in the first year.
 Looking at 2018 alone, there were 3.100 reports.
 Far below the 15.400 in the Netherlands, but still some.

 How do you actually handle a request for insight?
 Those who have now tried it know full well what is going to happen.
 At least until next time.
 But all of you who have not yet faced a request from a former employee, a customer in your webshop or others, have something in store.
 It is therefore a good idea to be prepared.

-Fortunately, this is not rocket science.
-The Danish Data Protection Agency has, of course, formulated a guide that is so soft at the edges that it cannot necessarily be translated into pragmatics for ordinary people.
-But their templates can - they are easy enough and yet thorough.
+Fortunately, it's not rocket science.
+Datatilsynet has naturally formulated guidance that is so soft around the edges that it cannot necessarily be translated into pragmatics for ordinary people.
+But their templates can - they are suitably easy and yet thorough.

 We therefore give you a short guide here, which makes it possible for you and your company - small and large - to respond to an inquiry.